marissadarnell/news-aggregator/README.md

 This program supports concurrently (and repeatedly) retreiving articles by giving each specified news source a `Runnable`.
 A `BlockingQueue` is used to print the retreived articles without interleaving each article's output.
+The org.json library is used to parse the json response from each news source.
 The ANTLR library is used to parse the filtering expressions and the Visitor pattern is implemented to evaluate the filtering expressions.